mattgiles/mujson/README.md

 # mujson

 `mujson` lets python libraries make use of the most performant JSON functions available at import time.
-It does not itself implement any encoding or decoding functionality.
+It is small, and does not itself implement any encoding or decoding functionality.

 ## installation